PlantNET Home DONATE TODAY | PlantNET Home | Search NSW Flora | Contact Us

 Synonyms: Eucalyptus umbellata var. glaucina Blakely APNI*

-Description: Tree to 30 m high; bark smooth, white or grey, shedding in large plates or flakes.
+Description: Tree to 30 m high; bark smooth and often powdery, white or grey, shedding in large plates or flakes.

 Fruit globose or ovoid, 3–5-locular, 7–10 mm long, 7–10 mm diam.; disc raised; valves exserted.